a fit middle-aged couple at the gym

 We will cover various exercises from simple stretches like the standing lumbar stretch to more active ones like the bent-over row using items you might already have at home, such as chairs and resistance bands.

-Get ready for better health and less pain with these tips!
+You can achieve better health and less pain with these easy tips!

 an older, in-shape man